jakubthedeveloper/WaveSuperpositionOscilloscope/README.md

 - **Live superposition display**
   - Third oscilloscope shows the sum of Wave 1 and Wave 2
   - Smooth animation with CRT-style glow and persistence
+  - Possibility to switch the third oscilloscope to X/Y positioned dot

 - **Neon CRT aesthetics**
   - Green phosphor beam